Video Game: Ar tonelico: Melody of Elemia aka: Ar Tonelico

 Lyner, nice job forcing Shurelia to wake up and thereby waking Mir up.
 She herself calls him on it.
 She's happy he did it but says it was the wrong decision.

-No Sense of Direction: Shurelia, considering she somehow finds herself lost easily in her own tower (on top of being over 700 years old), not to mention everywhere else.
+No Sense of Direction: Shurelia, considering she finds herself lost easily in her own tower (on top of being over 700 years old), not to mention everywhere else.

 Official Couple: Averted.
 Despite Misha, Aurica, Shurelia, Spica and Mir showing up in the second game, there are no hints as to which girl Lyner ends up with.
-However, it's known that Radolf ended marrying his old partner Fayma after the first game, who only appeared in one of the light novels, in one of the Drama CDs, and in the OVA.
+However, it's known that Radolf married his old partner Fayma after the first game, who only appeared in one of the light novels, in one of the Drama CDs, and in the OVA.

 Organic Technology: Reyvateils.
 The Origins in particular, during high-level grathmelding, Shurelia will make comments about some of them.
 In one case, she'll comment about one product being "her brain."